‘Athletic Nerds’: A new profile for the modern seller with Sam Werboff

 “The scorecard is rating different metrics from 1 to 5 across those elements of the sales cycle.
 Reps are rating themselves and managers are rating the reps.
 Then managers and reps have open dialogue every single week around where reps stand on those metrics.
 I’m then holding managers accountable on a monthly basis on their reps' scorecards.”

-Learn more in the PLS Community
+Learn more in the 10x GTM Community

-Building a PLS motion and hiring the right ‘Athletic Nerds’ will largely depend on your unique business, ICP, and goals.
+Hiring the right ‘Athletic Nerds’ will largely depend on your unique business, ICP, and goals.
 Focus on building muscle for experimentation within your teams and you’ll be able to iterate your way to the right motion over time, just like Sam and the team at Airtable.